Gloria Scott (singer): Musical career

-Despite her 7-year contract with Barry White, and (indirectly) with Casablanca, her career failed to take off.
+Despite her seven-year contract with Barry White, and (indirectly) with Casablanca, her career failed to take off.
 PopMatters comments : "However, a combination of factors, including the growing pains of a new record company and White's focus on his own burgeoning career, ultimately limited the reach of What Am I Gonna Do.
 Though a follow-up single, 'Just As Long as We're Together', hit the R&B Top 20 and held the top spot on the Disco Singles chart in early-1975, the second album she recorded with arranger H. B. Barnum was not released.
 For all his solo success, Barry White was not delivering on his contract with Gloria Scott.
 He became one of the most seminal figures of the 1970s while Scott faded into obscurity."

-She is credited as a backup singer on the 1979 self-titled album by Mary Wilson (of the Supremes), and in the late 1970s and early 1980s, also toured with Mary and fellow background singer, Karen Jackson.
+She is credited as a backup singer on the 1979 self-titled album by Mary Wilson (of the Supremes), and in the late 1970s and early 1980s, also toured with Wilson and fellow background singer, Karen Jackson.

 Scott has performed every year since 2008 at The Baltic Soul Weekender in Germany.
-Her performance of Help Me Get Off This Merry-Go-Round, with the Baltic Soul Orchestra, was released as a single.
+Her performance of "Help Me Get Off This Merry-Go-Round", with the Baltic Soul Orchestra, was released as a single.

-On September 30, 2022 Scott released her second album on Acid Jazz, titled So Wonderful.
+On September 30, 2022, Scott released her second album on Acid Jazz, titled So Wonderful.

 Personal life

-Gloria Scott was born in Port Arthur but was raised in the city of Houston, before moving with her family to northern California when in her early teens.
-After her musical career in San Francisco and Los Angeles she spent 8 years in Guam.
+Scott was born in Port Arthur, Texas, to part-time church singer, mother Ella.
+She was raised in the city of Houston, before moving with her family to northern California when she was 14 years of age.
+Her parents, both cooks opened Ella's Cafe in Palo Alto to help support Scott's nine siblings.
+Subsequent to her recording and musical career in San Francisco and Los Angeles, Scott relocated to Guam where she spent eight years.

-She presently lives in Lake County, California.
+Scott currently resides in Lake County, California.